balkisous/Push_Swap/README.md

 ### Dependencies 🛠️
 * Bash
 * Terminal
-* Python optional for the visual
+* Python optional for the visualizer
+* Apt-get for the visualizer

 ### Installation 📦